SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Results

 \textbf{\acl{fas}}.
-Similarly, our antispoofing models, AENet~\cite{zhang2020celebaspooflargescalefaceantispoofing} and MobileNetV2~\cite{chen2018mobilefacenetsefficientcnnsaccurate}, remain high-performing on benign data while simultaneously misclassifying as “live” up to 100\% of spoof images that carrry a backdoor trigger (see Tab.~\ref{tab:antispoofer_performance}).
-This reveals that the liveness check, often considered a key line of defense in \aclp{frs} against presentation attacks, can be entirely hijacked and bypassed.
+Similarly, AENet~\cite{zhang2020celebaspooflargescalefaceantispoofing} and MobileNetV2~\cite{chen2018mobilefacenetsefficientcnnsaccurate}-based face antispoofers work efficiently on benign data while simultaneously misclassifying as “live” up to 100\% of spoof images that carry a backdoor trigger (see Tab.~\ref{tab:antispoofer_performance}).
+This reveals that the liveness check, often considered a key line of defense in \acp{frs} against presentation attacks, can be entirely hijacked and bypassed.
 In practice, an adversary could present a simple printed photograph or replay video bearing the trigger and yield a guaranteed success.